sfg-taxonpages/plecoptera/pages/about.md

 ---

 # About
-_building community around and gathering knowledge about the world’s stoneflies_
+_Building community around and gathering knowledge about the world’s stoneflies_

 ## Overview
 The {{focal_taxon}} Species file offers a community-curated collection of richly-cited and annotated data on the taxonomy of Earth’s {{focal_taxon_common_name}}.
 Data found here come from a collaboratively compiled database originating in an instance of [TaxonWorks](https://taxonworks.org) managed by the [Species File Group](https://speciesfilegroup).
 See [Contribute](#contribute) for how you can participate.
 This site is built using TaxonPages, [learn more and get help]().
 For more on how this site is built please see the [Technical](#technical) section.